somrajroy/CICDbestpractices/README.md

   * Tools used in CI/CD (e.g., Jenkins, GitLab CI, CircleCI, Azure DevOps, AWS DevOps)
 # CI/CD pipelines best practices
 Below are some best practices to follow in CICD pipelines. <br/>
-#### * Automate Everything (as much as possible)
+#### 1. Automate Everything (as much as possible)
-  * Objective: Minimize manual intervention to reduce error,  improve efficiency and save time.
+  * Objective: Minimize manual intervention to reduce error,  improve efficiency and save time.<br/>
+  * Best Practice: Automate as much of the CI/CD process as possible, including build, test, packaging, deployment, and monitoring.
+Automation reduces the chance of human error and ensures consistency. <br/>
 # Version Control Best Practices
  * Importance of version control in CI/CD
  * Git branch strategy (e.g., Gitflow, Trunk-based development)